 "I give and bequeath the sum of \$X to my nephew (niece, brother, sister, friend, etc.).
-I further give and bequeath the remainder of all my movable and immovable assets to the Sainte-Justine UHC Foundation."
+I further give and bequeath the remainder of all my movable and immovable assets to the CHU Sainte-Justine Foundation to benefit the work undertaken by the organization."